 Using technology – Alabama’s hospitals also use technology to fight infections.
 It’s an automated system that takes certain pieces of patient information, such as their age, illness and lab reports and runs a formula that can detect whether there is a possibility of an infection.
 Using these automated markers is a little bit like a smoke alarm for hospitals in that once alerted, the staff can dig deeper to see if there is an infection, and if there is one, prevent its spread.

 Using this technology, Alabama's hospitals have reduced the rate of infections each year.
-In the last year alone, it is estimated that hospitals have saved more than $5 million and, more importantly, prevented infections in 1,258 patients!

 How you can prevent an infection: